Best Cheap Health Insurance in Washington for 2026

 Find Cheap Health Insurance Quotes in Washington

-- Higher plan tiers have expensive monthly rates.
-But, you'll save money when you go to the doctor.
+- Higher plan tiers tend to have expensive monthly rates.
+But you'll save money when you go to the doctor.

-- The cost of health insurance increases as you get older.
+- The cost of medical insurance increases as you get older.
 Rates rise slowly when you're younger before spiking in middle age.

-- The amount of discounts, called subsidies, you qualify for depends on your income.
-The less you earn, the more subsidies you'll qualify for.
+- The amount of the discount, or subsidy, you qualify for depends on your income.
+The less you earn, the higher your subsidy.

 Affordable health insurance in Washington state by city